kooqi/kooqi/README.md

 - 👋 Hi, I’m @kooqi
 - 👀 I’m interested in bigdata & AI
-- 🌱 I’m currently learning DL
-- 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me kooqi@twitter

 <!---